Decaf coffee solves a simple problem: you want the taste and ritual of coffee, but you don't always want the full caffeine load.

 Does decaf coffee taste different from regular coffee?

-It is tough to find distinguished flavor differences between decaf coffee and regular coffee.
-This is because the coffee is roasted differently, or it is a completely different coffee bean from the regular beans you use.
+It is tough to distinguish flavor differences between decaf coffee and regular coffee.
+This is because decaf coffee is roasted differently or uses a completely different type of bean from the regular beans.

-The coffee beans used in decaf coffee are usually different and undergo a very different process, ultimately resulting in a different flavor.
+The coffee beans used in decaf coffee are typically different and undergo a distinct process, ultimately resulting in a distinct flavor.
 I’ll tell you all about the processing of the beans a bit further down.

 "Decaf coffee and regular coffee comparison in two mugs."